24ep/studio/ImplementationPlan.md

 *   Log in as the default admin.
 *   **Immediately change the default admin password.**
 *   Perform basic CRUD operations:
-    *   Create a new user.
+    *   Create a new user, assign roles/permissions/groups.
-    *   Create a new position.
+    *   Create a new position, add custom fields if defined.
-    *   Create a new candidate, assign to the position, upload a dummy resume.
+    *   Create a new candidate, assign to the position, upload a dummy resume and profile image.
-    *   Change candidate status.
+    *   Change candidate status, check transition history.
-*   Verify settings pages load (Preferences, Recruitment Stages, User Groups, etc.).
+*   Verify settings pages load (Preferences, Recruitment Stages, User Groups, Custom Fields, Webhook Mapping, Notification Settings, Data Model Preferences).
+*   Test log viewing, filtering, and search.
 *   Check application logs for any startup errors or warnings.

 #### 2.3.2.
 User Account Setup & Training
 *   Create accounts for initial users (Recruiters, Hiring Managers, other Admins).
-*   Assign appropriate roles and module permissions.
+*   Assign appropriate roles, permissions, and group memberships.
 *   Provide training documentation or sessions to users on how to use the ATS.

 #### 2.3.3.
 Monitoring & Logging